Eugénie Bastié

-Eugénie Bastié (born 18 November 1991) is a French journalist and essayist.
-Bastié is a political commentator on television news channel CNews and a contributor to the conservative Le Figaro newspaper.
-She is the author of three books and numerous essays.
+Eugénie Bastié (born 18 November 1991) is a French journalist, columnist and essayist.
+A journalist in the debates and opinion department of Le Figaro, she is also a regular political commentator on French television (CNews) and radio (Europe 1).
+Her essays address contemporary feminism, the place of intellectuals in public life, cultural conflict and freedom of thought.

 Early life and education

 Eugénie Bastié was born in Toulouse on 18 November 1991.
-She is one of four children raised in a Catholic household, where her father worked as a landscaper and her mother specialised in nuclear medicine.
+She is one of five children raised in a Catholic household, where her father worked as a landscaper and her mother specialised in nuclear medicine.
 She grew up in the village of Pibrac, near Toulouse.

 Bastié was educated at the private, boarding school Saint Jean de Lectoure then attended the Paris Institute of Political Studies, graduating in 2014 with a Master in Public Affairs (MPA).
 She went on to earn a master's degree in Philosophy at Paris-Sorbonne University.